KeeratKG/personal-website-academic/content/authors/admin/_index.md

   - Visitors
 highlight_name: false
 ---
-I’m a recent graduate of IIT Roorkee, enthusiastic about Interdisciplinary and Applied Research involving Data.
-I am keen on designing computational solutions for problems in healthcare.
+I’m a recent graduate of IIT Roorkee, enthusiastic about Interdisciplinary and Applied Machine Learning Research.
+In the past, I have enjoyed working on designing computational solutions for problems in healthcare.
 I aim to create positive impact through my work, and try to strike a balance in everything I do :)

 **I started my MS in Applied Computing at the Department of Computer Science, University of Toronto from Fall 2022.**

 As a person, I'm chirpy- I adore striking conversations with new people and knowing more about them.
-I am a passionate debater and have represented my University at various levels.
-I'm involved in the campus journalistic activites and also love playing Badminton.
+I like to keep my hobbies versatile, from parliamentary debating to painting to badminton.
 I do well in diverse team-based environments and prize effective communication in my approach.

 Feel free to connect!